Connecting YOU to the resources in the community

 (956) 295-3587

 TSC Center for Academic Excellence provides students with learning resources, including tutoring and writing consultations, to help all TSC students succeed in their coursework.
 Peer tutoring services and review sessions are provided for math, reading, writing, and other subjects.
-Tutors are certified by the College Reading and Learning Association (CRLA) and have excellent communication skills and broad knowledge of the subjects they tutor.
+Tutors are certified by the College Reading and Learning Association (CRLA) and have excellent communications skills, as well as broad knowledge of the subjects they tutor.

 For more information or questions regarding tutoring services, call (956) 295-3790.